Best Car Insurance Company for a Bad Driving Record

 If you have DUI on your record or other serious violations, you’ll likely need to get insurance from a company that specializes in providing policies to high-risk drivers.
 These insurers are also known as non-standard auto insurance companies.
 Here are some of the top ones to consider:

 - The General

 - Infinity Insurance

 Final Ranking: Best Insurance Companies for Bad Drivers

-We’ve done the research on several of the most popular insurers to find the best one for bad drivers.
-Here’s our final ranking for the best car insurance companies for bad driving records:
+We’ve researched the most popular insurers to find the best one for bad drivers.
+Here’s our final ranking of the best car insurance companies for bad driving records: